 Everest Base Camp is perched on the foot of Mt.
 Everest at an elevation of 17,598 ft above sea level, which causes the trek to be automatically tricky.
 Besides, the unforeseeable weather and craggy routes make things only worse.

-Hence, hikers will have to be extremely wary while navigating the trail from Lobuche to Base Camp.
+Hence, hikers must be extremely wary while navigating the trail from Lobuche to Base Camp.
 The sections between these two are the most gruesome, with crushed rocks and steep hills.
 Starting from Lukla, the trail passes several villages, including the most celebrated Namche at 11,286 ft. and Dingboche at 14,468 ft.

-Hikers of base camp frequently stopover the settlement to get food and drinks while climbing the base camp.
+Hikers of base camp frequently stop over the settlement to get food and drinks while climbing the base camp.
 They even use the tea houses and lodges in the villages for dwelling and to avoid the high winds.
-Setting up camps is common in Lobuche due to the small settlements with a few houses.
+Setting up camps is common in Lobuche due to the small settlements with few houses.

 Upon arriving at the base camp, trekkers will see lofty mountains, imposing landscapes, and Khumbu icefall.
-Except for the bad weather, visitors will catch as many mountain vistas as possible from the base camp, including Kangtega and Nuptse.
+Besides the bad weather, visitors will catch as many mountain vistas as possible from the base camp, including Kangtega and Nuptse.

 Mountaineers often use the base camp to acclimatize before going for Khumbu Glacier while heading to the summit.
 Most trekkers attempt to climb Kala Patthar beneath the south Pumori as it offers a mind-blowing vista.

-Are you in doubt whether to visit Everest Base Camp or not?
-Then, check the article, “Is Everest Base Camp worth visiting?”
+Are you in doubt about whether to visit Everest Base Camp or not?
+Then, check the article “Is Everest Base Camp worth visiting?”